osdc/FB_group_archiver/README.md

 To-Do
 ======
  It's posting Kippt links in ascendig order.
-Should be desecnding (Nrew links first and old links in last) use request packages insead of urllib2 see the date issue parse out the comments link give more meaningful description to kippt link improve regex
+Should be desecnding (New links first and old links in last)

+ use request packages insead of urllib2

+ see the date issue

+ parse out the comments link

+ give more meaningful description to kippt link

+ improve regex